nbock/Universal-Namespace-in-the-Cloud/README.md

 ![FIG4](images/figure4.png)

-#### Overview of OpenShift architecture
+#### Overview of OpenShift architecture ([here](https://www.openshift.com/learn/what-is-openshift)

 OpenShift is a distribution of Kubernetes.
-OpenShift will be used here to orchestrate the two different containers (store and directory server) of Upspin.
+OpenShift will be used here to orchestrate the container (combined store and directory server) of Upspin.
 Upspin will be containerized for deployment on the OpenShift cluster with the store and directory part of the same server.
 OpenShift is managed through declarative yaml templates ("manifests").

 <img src= images/figure5.png width="500" class="centerImage">

 ## 5. Acceptance Criteria

-Our minimum acceptance criteria is an containerized Upspin instance deployed and publicly accessible on the OpenShift Massachusetts Open Cloud with a combined store and directory server, which will store the actual data for items and the directory will give references to the data stored, and a repeatable automated process for containerizing and deploying further Upspin instances.
+Our minimum acceptance criteria is an containerized Upspin instance deployed and publicly accessible on the Massachusetts Open Cloud’s OpenShift cluster with a combined store and directory server, which will store the actual data for items and the directory will give references to the data stored, and a repeatable automated process for containerizing and deploying further Upspin instances.

 Our stretch goals may take several different directions: